concepts, environments and products

 which add an extra layer of meaning, usability or information

-get a user "advocate" and deliver a memorable experience for your client
+get a user "advocate" and deliver a memorable experience

 and, ultimately, wellbeing for the humans we are serving